logicmagix/XTide86/README.md

 - Re-enabled swapfile only for non-NERDTree buffers via BufWinEnter autocmd
 - Eliminated rare `.swp` file generation in terminal sessions
 - Optional: silently delete swapfiles via SwapExists to suppress flash warnings
+- If you have not already done so, please run git pull within your repo directory, or simply re clone to update to the new stable release 1.2.0.
+Going forward, the method of updating will be to simply use the flag --update

 This resolves the last recurring UX bug for 1.2.0 stable.